 She participated in Clay County’s We Care program and the Healing Hands Clinic in Jacksonville to provide free care for uninsured patients.
 She cared for the female crew members of Mercy Ships in and out of the country and participated in their medical outreaches overseas.

-Dr. Aultman received the Clay County Medical Society’s “Award of Excellence,” the Florida Medical Association’s Distinguished Physician Certificate, “A Physician Who Cares,” and the Florida Medical Association’s “Harold S. Strasser, MD Good Samaritan Award.”
-She served on the Ethics Commission of the Christian Medical and Dental Associations, the Quality Assurance Committee for NF OB/GYN Associates, and on the Governing Board (including as Chair for many years), Medical Executive Committee and Quality Assurance Committee of the Orange Park Surgery.
-She recently retired from her medical practice in Orange Park, Florida, where she worked from 1981 to 2014.
-She is currently on the Board of Community Health Outreach, which provides medical and dental care as well as food and other services to the needy.
+Dr. Aultman received the Clay County Medical Society’s “Award of Excellence” and the Florida Medical Association’s Distinguished Physician Certificate, “A Physician Who Cares” and their “Harold Strasser, MD Good Samaritan Award.”
+She served on the Ethics Commission of the Christian Medical and Dental Associations, the Quality Assurance Committee for NF OB/GYN Associates, the Governing Board (Chair for many years), Medical Executive Committee and Quality Assurance Committees of the Orange Park Surgery Center and the Board of Community Health Outreach which provides medical and dental care as well as food and other services to the needy.

 She retired from her medical practice in Orange Park, Florida where she worked from 1981-2014.
 She is currently an associate scholar with the Charlotte Lozier Institute and is a member of the American Association of Pro-life Obstetricians and Gynecologists.